thormeier-fhnw-repos/sna-holaspirit-to-gephi/README.md

   --expartners-file EXPARTNERS
                         File containing a list of names that used to be partners
-  --startdates-file STARTDATES
-                        File containing a list of all start dates of all names
+  --zebra-file ZEBRA    File containing an export of Zebra
 ```

 ## anonymize-attributes.py